-The boat transfer from Barangay Ol-og to Sambawan Island will cost you ₱500 for two way.
+The boat transfer from Barangay Ol-og to Sambawan Island will cost you ₱600 for two way.
 It can carry up to five passengers.
 The bigger you are in a group, the cheaper you have to shell out.
-You do not need to contact them before hand because the boats are operated by Sambawan Dive Camp & Beach Resort, which also operates the sole resort in Sambawan Island.
+You do not need to contact them before hand because the boats are operated by Sambawan Dive Camp & Beach Resort.
 The stand-by personnel at the boat station will arrange a boat transfer for you.

-Reminder: Make sure you choose a flight or boat with earliest arrival in Tacloban or Ormoc.
-Travel time to Naval could exceed 2 hours while the boat that will bring you to Maripipi from Naval leaves around 10:00AM.
+Reminder: Make sure that you choose a flight or boat with the earliest arrival in Tacloban or Ormoc.
+Travel time to Naval could exceed 2 hours.
+Note that the boat that will bring you to Maripipi leaves Naval around 10:00AM.

 Sambawan Island Facilities and Fees

 - The island is manned and operated by Sambawan Dive Camp & Beach Resort.
 The entrance fee is ₱80 and the environmental fee is ₱20.

 - If you are staying overnight with your tent, you have to pay additional ₱100/tent.
 Larger tents do have higher rates.